alybun/macless-haystack-flipper/README.md

 5. Select "Import Accessory".

-6. Pick any 7 digit ID number, and use it for the ID field.
+6. Pick any unique 7 digit ID number, and use it for the ID field.
 Other numbers and lengths may also work.

 7. Name the device based on your preference.
 This will be displayed within the page.